AlibabaCloudDocs/ddos/intl.en-US/Anti-DDoS Origin User Guide/Best Practices/Use Anti-DDoS Origin and WAF.md

 -   An Elastic Compute Service \(ECS\) instance is created and has web applications installed.
 The ECS instance has a public IP address, and your website has a domain name.

     **Note:** If your website provides services in mainland China, the domain name of your website must have an Internet Content Provider \(ICP\) license.
 Otherwise, you cannot add the domain name to WAF instances in mainland China to protect your website.
-For more information, see [ICP filing application overview]().

 -   An Anti-DDoS Origin Enterprise instance is purchased.
 For more information, see [Purchase an Anti-DDoS Origin Enterprise instance](/intl.en-US/Anti-DDoS Origin User Guide/Purchase an Anti-DDoS Origin Enterprise instance.md).